LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ---
-title: WCAG Checklist - MVP Testing
+title: Web Content Accessibility Guidelines Checklist - Minimum Viable Product (MVP) Testing
-summary: This guide walks you through WCAG testing to a Minimum standard for users that have not completed much testing before.
+summary: This guide walks you through a really basic set of test of some key WCAG criteria for testing minimum viable products for users that have not completed much testing before.
 author: mpateman
 date: 2023-01-06
 toc: false